 2. Enhance your leadership skills by mentoring women.

 Knowing that your mentee is watching and learning from you may push you to deepen your abilities across the board.
-Mentorship requires leadership in a heightened way – with more compassion.
+Formal mentorship requires leadership in a heightened way – with more compassion.
 You’re leading someone directly through your example and have to bring your A-game.

 3. Becoming a mentor will encourage you to learn from others.